 ILS will continue to be used for the foreseeable future.
 Marker beacons are an indispensable element of the ILS system.
 Marker beacons are also used as en-route waypoint markers.

-Footnote 5.181 relating to the future use of this band by the mobile service was introduced at WARC Mob-87, primarily at the initiative of the European Conference of Postal and Telecommunications Administrations (CEPT) in the expectation that from 1995–1998 onwards the ILS system, including the marker beacons, would be withdrawn from use by international civil aviation due to the firm plans in ICAO to transfer from ILS to MLS.
+No 5.181 relating to the future use of this band by the mobile service was introduced at WARC Mob-87, primarily at the initiative of the European Conference of Postal and Telecommunications Administrations (CEPT) in the expectation that from 1995–1998 onwards the ILS system, including the marker beacons, would be withdrawn from use by international civil aviation due to the firm plans in ICAO to transfer from ILS to MLS.
 Eventually, this transition did not take place and the need for continuing ILS operations (including the marker beacons) was re-established by ICAO.
 At WRC-2000, the aviation community was successful in removing fifteen European and Middle Eastern country names from this footnote.
 With the continuing use of ILS systems and markers, this footnote is not only ineffective but carries the risk of addition of new names at future conferences and should be deleted in its entirety.
 Any use of this band by the mobile service is incompatible with the allocation to the aeronautical radionavigation service.

 The names of many countries, initially included in this footnote, have been deleted, leaving the concerns regarding compatibility and protection of marker beacons ILS/VOR limited to the three countries currently mentioned in this footnote.